-Details: A small clinical study in patients with high-frequency episodic migraine (8-14 days per month) shows that following a very low-calorie ketogenic diet for 8 weeks reduces monthly migraine days by approximately 4 days when compared with a hypocaloric balanced diet (HBD).
-Additionally, 24 weeks later, after both groups had been following the HBD for at least 11 weeks, monthly migraine days were still lower, by about 3 days, in those who had previously followed the ketogenic diet (113877).
-Another preliminary clinical study shows that eating a low-fat and very low-calorie ketogenic diet providing approximately 15 grams of fat, 30 grams of carbohydrate, and 800 kcal or less daily reduces the number of migraine attacks per month by about 2 and the number of days with a headache by about 4 when compared to baseline.
+Details: Preliminary clinical research shows that eating a low-fat and very low-calorie ketogenic diet providing approximately 15 grams of fat, 30 grams of carbohydrate, and 800 kcal or less daily reduces the number of migraine attacks per month by about 2 and the number of days with a headache by about 4 when compared with baseline.
 This improvement is significantly better than a standard low-calorie diet of 1200-1500 kcal, which resulted in no improvements over this time period (97641).
-Also, observational research suggests that following a ketogenic diet for 3 months is associated with 6 fewer headache days and 6 fewer days requiring acute medication.
-Although body weight and fat mass were modestly reduced, there was no correlation between weight loss and headache response (110200).